-- 18. The Applicants claim that a duty is owed to them and all persons who at any time during the period from about 1985 and continuing, were of Torres Strait Islander descent and suffered loss or damage as a result of the conduct of the Respondent described in the Statement of Claim.
-Recognition of this duty would expose the Respondent to potential liability of a vast scope which is out of proportion to the Respondent's small contribution to global GHG emissions. - 19.
-The duty would also impose on the Respondent liability which is indeterminate, in that it is impossible to ascertain prospectively who will suffer loss or damage as a result of the Respondent's alleged conduct.
-Further, the duty would potentially lead to liability for indeterminate damages, if harm eventuates for decades to come. - 20.
+- 18. The Applicants claim that the duty or alternative duty is owed to them and all persons who at any time during the period from about 1985 and continuing, are Torres Strait Islanders (whether by descent or customary adoption) and suffered loss or damage as a result of the conduct of the Respondent described in the Second Further Amended Statement of Claim (2FASOC).
+Recognition of this duty or alternative duty would expose the Respondent to potential liability of a vast scope which is out of proportion to the Respondent's small contribution to global GHG emissions. - 19.
+The duty or alternative duty would also impose on the Respondent liability which is indeterminate, in that it is impossible to ascertain prospectively who will suffer loss or damage as a result of the Respondent's alleged conduct.
+Further, the duty or alternative duty would potentially lead to liability for indeterminate damages, if harm eventuates for decades to come. - 20.
 Further and relatedly, recognition of the alleged duty of care would lead, by analogy, to the imposition of an equivalent duty of care on every person who carries out an activity that contributes to overall emissions and every person who performs an act that facilitates or authorises such an activity to occur.
 If the Applicants' contentions as to duty were to be accepted, every time a person suffered harm attributable to climate change, a cause of action would arise against every person who has in the past materially contributed to overall emissions.
 Further, all such people would be joint tortfeasors, liable to contribute to any damages.